-Print this list (see 1-Page PDF of Grounding Exercises) and post it where you are likely to see it during times of distress.
+Print this 1-Page PDF of Grounding Exercises and post it where you are likely to see it during times of distress.
 We don’t always think clearly when we are overwhelmed or anxious.
-As always, choose what feels helpful to you.
+Choose what feels helpful to you.

 Briefly, it means to feel connected and present in our body, HERE… NOW.
 Strong and balanced on the earth.